mouldimus/notes/HTML_Concepts.md

 [Jump Back](#contents)

-An “engine” is the central part of a computer program.
+An "engine" is the central part of a computer program.

-A “browser engine” is the core software component of every major web browser.
+A "browser engine" is the core software component of every major web browser.
 The primary job of browser engines is to transform HTML documents and other resources of a web page into an interactive visual representation on a user's device.

 ## Web Browsers
 [Jump Back](#contents)